How to Create the Ultimate Inbound PR Newsroom

 The architecture of your newsroom is extremely important.
 Just as you design experiences for your buyers, you need to do the same for your media personas so that you can ensure that each and every one of their visits is remarkable.
 That happens by carefully planning things such as menus, subsections, above-the-fold info, and so on.
 The 17 things I mentioned above are a lot, so you need to spend plenty of time thinking about how you can combine all of the content and where you should put each item in your newsroom.

-Finally, you need to treat your newsroom as part of your own marketing.
+Finally, you need to treat your newsroom like part of your own marketing strategy.
 No one wants to see a blog that was last updated a year ago, so update your newsroom regularly and optimize your content for search.
 Your agency (if you have one) can help you with that.